deepika02012001/Data-Analytics-project/README.md

 # Data :
-folder contains all the datasets before and after cleaning and updation.
+Folder containing all the datasets before and after cleaning and updation.

 # Code:
 Python Jupyter Notebook

 # Libraries used:
- > Numpy
+ - Numpy
- > Seaborn
+ - Seaborn
- > Matplotlib
+ - Matplotlib
- > Pandas
+ - Pandas
- > Pyplot
+ - Pyplot
- > Collections
+ - Collections
- > sklearn.model : train_test_split
+ - sklearn.model : train_test_split
- > sklearn.preprocessing : StandardScaler
+ - sklearn.preprocessing : StandardScaler
- > from sklearn.tree : DecisionTreeRegressor
+ - from sklearn.tree : DecisionTreeRegressor
- > from sklearn.linear_model : LinearRegression
+ - from sklearn.linear_model : LinearRegression
- > from sklearn.datasets : make_regression
+ - from sklearn.datasets : make_regression
- > from sklearn.ensemble : RandomForestRegressor
+ - from sklearn.ensemble : RandomForestRegressor
- > from sklearn.neighbors : KNeighborsRegressor
+ - from sklearn.neighbors : KNeighborsRegressor

 # Attributes in the datasets: